 8. A Member or staff person may also accept any gift (other than cash or cash equivalent) having a value of less than \$50, provided the donor is not a registered federal lobbyist, registered foreign agent, or an entity that employs or retains such individuals.
 Each Member or staff person has a cap of less than \$100 in gifts from any one source during the calendar year under this exception.
 Members and staff must be especially cautious about accepting invitations to sporting events, shows, recreational activities, or small group or one-on-one meals.
 Unless acceptable under one of the Gift Rule provisions noted above, attendance likely will be permissible only if the market value of the gift is worth less than \$50.
-For the purposes of valuing tickets to an event, the Gift Rule provides that a ticket to a sporting or entertainment event is "valued at the face value of the ticket or, in the case of a ticket without a face value, at the highest cost of a ticket with a face value for the event."
-If individually priced tickets for a particular event are not made available for sale to the public, please contact the Committee for advice on the value of tickets.
+For the purposes of valuing tickets to an event, the Gift Rule provides that a ticket to a sporting or entertainment event is "valued at the face value of the ticket or, in the case of a ticket without a face value, at the highest cost of a ticket with a face value for sale to the public, please contact the Committee for advice on the value of tickets.